If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 It is somewhat related to the prior point around IR and the difficulty in targeting an audience.

-In all cases in market research, surveying a business audience will always be more expensive than surveying a consumer audience.
+In many cases, what makes B2B market research different is that surveying this audience will always be more expensive than surveying a consumer audience.

 Costs increase even further when you narrow down or laser in on specific roles/titles, verticals, or company size.